grdw/grdw/_posts/2020-09-11-the-shape-of-memory-issues.md

 ![bloat](/img/1/4.png)

 By simply looking at this graph, it looks like a leak.
 The shape is linear, what more information do I need?
-However back in December 2018 we concluded it wasn't a leak.
+However, back in December 2018 we concluded it wasn't a leak.
 Considering all possibilities, my first hypothesis was that the investigation back in December was incorrect and the shape of the graph indicated that it must be a leak.

 I had to find this leak and changed two things in our backend to find it: I installed a tool called [rbtrace](https://github.com/tmm1/rbtrace) on our production environment and naturally I had to drop our puma server restarting patch.
 I deployed these changes and started to measure away.
 Because memory leaks take a while to reveal their ugly face, I had to wait a bunch of hours between taking measurements.
 I also had to remind myself to revert everything back to normal when the day was over, in case it would run out of memory at night.

 ![bloat](/img/1/13.png)

 After keeping our backend running for a long time without the restart patch, it produced this image.
 Looking at it today, I can now clearly see that this is not a leak.
-However at the time when I made this screenshot, I was still convinced the puma server was leaking memory, knew nothing about memory fragmentation and naturally I couldn't find anything which even remotely smelled like a leak.
+However, at the time when I made this screenshot, I was still convinced the puma server was leaking memory, knew nothing about memory fragmentation and naturally I couldn't find anything which even remotely smelled like a leak.

 The logical next theory in finding this ninja leak would be that an underlying C-library was leaking in one of the Ruby dependencies.
 The way to measure this according to some articles I read, was to compile Ruby with [jemalloc](http://jemalloc.net/).